-Partially offsetting the above strengths are the school corporation's overall declining enrollment trend, which is the primary determinant of state aid, moderately concentrated tax base, and income and market value per capita indicators, which while at levels that we consider adequate, are not commensurate with those of higher rated peers.
+Partially offsetting the above strengths in our view are the school corporation's income indicators, which while at levels that we consider adequate to good, are not commensurate with those of its higher-rated peers and the expected decrease in its general fund balance in fiscal 2019.

-The school corporation has been pressured in recent years from overall declines in enrollment, which is the primary determinant of state aid.
-As a result, the school corporation has decreased its combined general and rainy cash balances in each of the past three years.
-However, as a result of conservative budgeting practices and a proactive approach to expenditure reductions, the school corporation has maintained reserves at a level that we consider strong on a cash basis, despite the declines in enrollment.
-We view the school corporation's economic indicators and moderately concentrated tax base as credit weaknesses.
-However, the corporation's low overall debt profile and level of available reserves provide rating stability.
+The school corporation has benefitted in recent years from enrollment growth, which is the primary determinant of state aid.
+As a result, the school corporation has increased its combined general and rainy cash balances to a level that we consider strong as a percentage of its operating budget at the end of fiscal 2017.
+We view the school corporation's income indicators and recent increase in labor costs, which is expected to result in a decrease in the school corporation's general fund balance in fiscal 2019, as offsetting credit factors.
+However, the corporation's history of conservative budgeting in conjunction with its positive enrollment trend provide rating stability.